Local Plan Provisions

 Procedure for Increasing Benefits for a Local Pension Fund

 Arkansas law requires local fire and police pension funds considering an increase in their benefits to process such requests through the Arkansas Fire and Police Pension Review Board (PRB).
+The PRB accepts benefit increase requests as late as September 30th.
+If the PRB does not receive all required items, including payment for the benefit increase valuation, by the September 30th date, the Local Plan will be required to wait until the following calendar year to proceed with a benefit increase request.
 The following steps will assist a Local Plan that is considering a benefit increase.
-PRB Rules 2 and 4 provide greater details on benefit increases (see Rules and Regulations).
+PRB Rules 2 and 4 provide greater details on benefit increases (see PRB Rules).

 - First, the local board of trustees must adopt a resolution stating the amount of the proposed increase (must be in $5 increments for volunteer Local Plans) and to whom it would apply - current retirants; future retirants; current/future retirants; surviving spouses/children; etc. (Police Local Plans may include dependent parents).
 At least 6 of the 7 trustees must sign the resolution.
 Minutes of the same board meeting the resolution was adopted and showing which trustees voted for/against the increase must be sent with the resolution to the PRB.
 The board secretary is to certify the minutes as correct.